André Michaux

-André Michaux, also styled Andrew Michaud, (8 March 1746 – 11 October 1802) was a French botanist and explorer.
+André Michaux (Pronounced → ahn-dray mee-show; sometimes anglicised as Andrew Michaud; 8 March 1746 – 11 October 1802) was a French botanist and explorer.
 He is most noted for his study of North American flora.
 In addition Michaux collected specimens in England, Spain, France, and even Persia.
 His work was part of a larger European effort to gather knowledge about the natural world.
 Michaux's contributions include Histoire des chênes de l'Amérique (1801; "The Oaks of North America") and Flora Boreali-Americana (1803; "The Flora of North America") which continued to be botanical references well into the 19th century.
 His son, François André Michaux, also became an authoritative botanist.